Marines investigating video appearing to show men in uniform in blackface

 Breaking News Emails

-Marine leaders are investigating a video which appears to show two Marines based in San Diego in blackface and one using a derogatory term.
+The Marine Corps is investigating a video that appears to show two Marines based in San Diego in blackface and one using a derogatory term.

 In the video, two men in uniform are wearing black masks with holes cut out around their eyes, noses and mouths.
 The video opens with one of the men saying "blackface."
 It's unclear what came before he said the word.